 When the pandemic prevented indoor gatherings, Curbside Outreach was created.
-For three years members have come to Outreach Co-Chair Adrienne Hickman’s garage every first and third Saturday of the month to pick up kits and deliver quilts and tops.
+For three years members came to Outreach Co-Chair Adrienne Hickman’s garage every first and third Saturday to pick up kits and deliver quilts and tops.
+Now that the guild is meeting in person again, Curbside Outreach continues once a month on the first Saturday of the month.
+There is also a table at the in-person meetings on the third Tuesday of the month.

 UCSF Pediatric ICU

-If you would like to see the amazing quilts you can find them all at https://www.williamchurch-photography.com/quilts/ .
+If you would like to see photos of all the amazing quilts made for this project you can find them at https://www.williamchurch-photography.com/quilts/ .
 William Church very kindly offered to photograph all the quilts over the year.

 If you would like to find out more about the 1064 Mission Supportive Housing Project you can read about it on their website.